Lions draw explosive final match with All Blacks to square series

-AUCKLAND The British and Irish Lions held the All Blacks to a tense and dramatic 15-15 draw in the third test on Saturday to share a series that few had expected them to come so close to winning.
+AUCKLAND (Reuters) - The British and Irish Lions held the All Blacks to a tense and dramatic 15-15 draw in the third test on Saturday to share a series that few had expected them to come so close to winning.

 A hush descended over Eden Park as the final whistle was blown to end one of the most anticipated rugby matches of recent years, with the teams, as well as a series, deadlocked.